kozjekn/Img-Feed-To-Video/README.md

 # Image feed to video
 This project transforms files inside a folder into a video.
-Used for compatibility with old camera which doesn't support `rtsp` protocol.
+Used for compatibility with old camera which doesn't support modern(ish) video streaming protocols eg. `rtsp` protocol. and only supports `ftp` file feed.

 ## Goals
 - [x] Create video from files